khofstadter/enhancingaudiodescription.com/README.md

 - which one is this? https://dtg.org.uk/webcast/lets-talk-innovation-with-dr-mariana-lopez/

 - check accessibility - continue with https://www.experte.com/accessibility
-  - make meaningful alt texts (iframe titles as well)
-  - add image-alt: '' to all posts
   - also check with https://platform.elevin.cloud/
   - check with Warren
   - consider seeking advices from